CIS ControlsTM FAQ

 What are the CIS Controls?

-The Center for Internet Security’s Critical Security Controls for Effective Cyber Defense V 6.1 (CIS Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to thwart the most pervasive attacks.
+The CIS Controls are a recommended set of actions for cyber defense that provide specific and actionable ways to thwart the most pervasive attacks.
 The CIS Controls are a relatively short list of high-priority, highly effective defensive actions that provide a "must-do, do-first" starting point for every enterprise seeking to improve their cyber defense.

 Who created the CIS Controls and when were they developed?